-Hot Cross Molasses Raisin Tea Buns – a quicker alternative to hot cross buns, especially if you love the flavour of molasses.
+Hot Cross Molasses Raisin Tea Buns.
+A quicker alternative to hot cross buns, especially if you love the flavour of molasses.

 Here’s a great Easter idea that would be welcome at a weekend brunch any time of the year.
 We already have a great recipe for yeast raised Hot Cross Buns here on Rock Recipes

-Molasses tea buns are one of my favorites so I’ve used that recipe here but if you don’t want the molasses version, you could try our regular Raisin Tea Buns recipe and just add the spices to that and then top those with the vanilla glaze.
+Molasses tea buns are one of my favourites so I’ve used that recipe here.
+If you don’t want the molasses version, you could try our regular Raisin Tea Buns recipe and just add the spices to that and then top those with the vanilla glaze.

-Like this recipe?
+Like this Hot Cross Molasses Raisin Tea Buns recipe?

 You’ll find plenty of other locally inspired ideas in our Newfoundland Recipes Category.

 It’s easy to keep up with the latest home style cooking & baking ideas from Rock Recipes.
 Be sure to follow Rock Recipes Facebook Page and follow us on Instagram.
 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.